 Lack of Standard Coded Concept Tagging

-It is believed that structured data is easier to analyze reliably than the unstructured (free form) data.
+It is believed that structured data is easier to analyze reliably than unstructured (free form) data.
 This is generally true, but even well-structured data may have little value outside of the source system within which it was created.
 When data needs to be compared and mapped against data from multiple systems tagging with standard medical terminology and classification concepts is crucial.
 Billing data would have been nearly meaningless to insurance companies without ICD codes attached to diagnoses.
 EHR systems would have had difficulties communicating with laboratories without LOINC codes.
 However, many other types of data elements in the extracted data sets are often lacking standard coded concept identifiers making it difficult to map, reconcile and analyze across multiple data sources.

 Importance of Metadata for Analytics

 Metadata (auxiliary information about the data) is highly valuable when it comes to analytics.
-Metadata includes such elements as ownership, change history, context within which the data was created.
-Among other benefits, metadata allows to reconstruct relationships between data entities in time and in sequence.
+Metadata includes such elements as ownership, change history, the context within which the data was created.
+Among other benefits, metadata allows reconstructing relationships between data entities in time and in sequence.
 An inpatient order may contain the id of the provider who placed the order but usually not the role (e.g. attending, responsible clinician) of that provider at the time the order was placed.

 Much like the data itself, the metadata is often lost or distorted during data extractions and aggregation.
 However, some of the metadata can be reconstructed and even enriched from other entities and alternative data sources.

 As we’ve learned to identify the symptoms of deficient data, we’ve also developed our own strategies for improving data for reporting and analytics – before, during, and after the extraction, aggregation, and reconciliation efforts.